thephpleague/csv/query-filtering.md

 public AbstractCsv::addFilter(callable $callable): AbstractCsv
 ~~~

-The callable filter signature is as follow:
+The callable filter signature is as follows:

 ~~~php
 <?php